Salmon555/Final-Project/README.md

 ### simulation.py: This is the py file for Monte Carlo simulation.
 The program simulating 100 games a time using 2 AIs.
 ### simulation_final_version: Final version of our simulation (inlcude 5-in-a-row and 4-in-a-row determined by parameter success_num)
 ### result.txt: Result so far
-### Result Analysis.pdf: the Resutl analysis according to the test result of 5 stone rule and 4 stone rule
+### Result Analysis.pdf: the Result analysis according to the test result of 5 stone rule and 4 stone rule for 7 different first move

 # Title: A Chess Game: Gomoku(Five in a row)